FischKevin/FischKevin/README.md

 # Hi, I'm Kevin! 👋

-I've been QA Engineer for 15 years.
+I was QA Engineer for 15 years.
 I am now studying at OpenClassrooms to become a JavaScript React developper.